lrnv/Copulas.jl/docs/src/empirical/generalities.md

 Convergence results for this kind of copulas can be found in [durante2015](@cite), with a slightly different parametrization.

-!!! note "Not implemeted yet!"
+!!! note "Not implemented yet!"
-    Do not hesitate to come talk on [our github](https://github.com/lrnv/Copulas.jl) !
+    Do not hesitate to come talk on [our GitHub](https://github.com/lrnv/Copulas.jl) !

 ```@bibliography